Table of contents

 1 the Welsh translation reads Llyfrgell Genedlaethol Cymru

-Conwy (15.000 inhabitants), situated at the northern coast has a well-preserved and well-known fortification, the Conwy Castle.
+Conwy (15.000 inhabitants), lying at the northern coast boasts with a well-preserved and well-known fortification, the Conwy Castle.

-This town is quite representative for the scores of towns with medieval fortification structures (in Caernarfon there exists a very similar structure, for example).
+This town is quite representative for the scores of Welsh towns not only endowed with a small castle (ruin) but with an extensive medieval fortification structure.

 The medieval city-walls in Conwy are like the castle well preserved and accessible for tourists.

-The town Holyhead (11.000 inhabitants) is situated at the very north-western end of Wales on Holy Island (itself part of the even bigger island respectively county Anglesey).
+The town Holyhead (11.000 inhabitants) is situated at the very north-western end of Wales on Holy Island, which is itself part of the historic county (and island) Anglesey.

-On a tiny and rocky island in a few kilometers distance from Holyhead, the South Stack Lighthouse was erected upon at the beginning of the 19th century.
+On a tiny and rocky island a few kilometers off from Holyhead a striking piece of architecture, the South Stack Lighthouse, was built at the beginning of the 19th century.

-The (at present unmanned) tower with an attached building is open seasonally for visitors.
+The tower with an attached building, the complex employing no on-site personnel present-day, is open seasonally for normal visitors.